- Research Internships

 The Undergraduate Research Hub equips students with the skills to become research scholars, encourage students' pursuit of graduate study, and increase graduate school enrollment among underrepresented, low-income, and first-generation college students.
-There are also a wide variety of scholarships that students can apply for to conduct their own research during the summer, more information can be found on the Undergraduate Research Hub website and on the website for USCD's Undergraduate Research Scholarships.
+There are also a wide variety of scholarships that students can apply for to conduct their own research during the summer, more information can be found on the Undergraduate Research Hub website.
 Keep in mind that many applications have deadlines in February for summer programs and/or scholarships.